opulencephp/Opulence/application/rdev/models/orm/README.md

   * Allows you to write your own SQL queries to read and write to the database
 2. `RedisDataMapper`
   * Uses Redis as its method of storage
+    * Can use PHPRedis or Predis as the Redis client library
   * Allows you to write your own methods to read and write data to Redis
 3. `CachedSQLDataMapper`
   * Uses an *SQLDataMapper* as its primary storage and an `ICacheDataMapper` to read and write from cache